 In February 2006, we received approval from the South West of England Regional Development Agency (SWRDA) to install a 5MW demonstration wave power station off the coast of Cornwall, England as part of SWRDA's "Wave Hub" project, a planned offshore facility for demonstrating and testing wave energy generation devices.
-SWRDA has obtained the necessary permits for this Wave Hub project, and the project has been approved for over £30 million of funding for construction of the Wave Hub infrastructure.
-SWRDA currently is implementing the tender process for the design and construction of such infrastructure, and expects it to be installed in 2010.
-We are in the planning and development stage for our part of the project.
+SWRDA has obtained the necessary permits for this Wave Hub project, and the project has been approved for over £40 million of funding for construction of the Wave Hub infrastructure by SWRDA.
+Construction contracts have been awarded and SWRDA expects installation during 2010.
+We are in the planning and development stage for our part of the project, and we are seeking funding for the 5MW power station.